aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-4-release-notes/_index.md

 Related issue: WORDSNET-23539

 UpdateTableLayout() method was an early attempt to reproduce MS Word logic for table column widths re-calculation without relying on table column widths stored data in the document.
-The method was mostly intended as an alternative way to re-calculate table layouts when relying on the stored column widths caused incorrect results (e.g. for generated documents with incorrect column widths stored by AW itself).
+The method was mostly intended as an alternative way to re-calculate table layouts when relying on the stored column widths caused incorrect results (e.g. for generated documents with incorrect column widths stored by Aspose.Words itself).
 Though the method produced correct results for some cases, it never reproduced MS Word table layout logic entirely.
 As a result, applying the method to an arbitrary document could often produce incorrect results for tables that were handled correctly by the default method relying on the stored column widths.